acritelli/aws-labs/lab_4_app_mgmt_instance.md

     * This is necessary to install the stress tool
 6. Install CPU stress testing tool: yum install -y stress
     * We will use stress to run CPU stress tests on the instances in our Auto Scaling Group (ASG)
+7. Install Git
+    * Git is needed for downloading the source code for our web app

 ## Step 3: Mount the EFS share